 Raising chickens for eggs is a profitable sideline for a small farm or the organic market gardener.
 Our CSA customers bought all the eggs we can produce; we were lucky to keep a dozen a week for our own use during the busy summer season.

 Organic free-range eggs command a premium price; once your customers taste, them they will keep coming back for more.

 We've made feeding your birdies easier with our free Simplified Chicken Feeding Guide.

 Over the years we have evolved an simple way to feed chicks, layers and meat birds.
 Our birds do very well with this method.

 If you are ready NOW to raise chickens on your small property either to put food in your freezer or some money in your wallet, you might want to check out my book How to Raise Meat Chickens.

 A LOT of chicken raising information, plus plans for my movable coop and the new Hoop Coop.

-PS: for an even better deal, get How to Raise Meat Chickens for FREE when you upgrade to my Complete Start Farming Pack
+PS: for an even better deal, get How to Raise Meat Chickens and save 60% when you upgrade to my Complete Start Farming Pack

 Make $20 to $25 an hour with a small CSA

 Jul 31, 20 07:34 PM